 1.1 What these terms cover.
 These are the terms and conditions on which we supply products to you, whether these are goods or services.

-1.2 Why you should read them.
+Why you should read them.
 Please read these terms carefully before you submit your order to us.
-These terms tell you who we are, how we will provide products to you, how you and we may change or end the contract, what to do if there is a problem and other important information.
-If you think that there is a mistake in these terms, please contact us to discuss.
+These terms tell you who we are, how we will provide products to you, how you and we may change or end the contract, what to do if there is a problem, and other important information.

-(b) You are buying products from us wholly or mainly for your personal use (not for use in connection with your trade, business, craft or profession).
+you are buying products from us for your personal use (not for use in connection with any trade, business, craft or profession).

-1.4 If you are a business customer this is our entire agreement with you.
+1.3 If you are a business customer this is our entire agreement with you.
 If you are a business customer these terms constitute the entire agreement between us in relation to your purchase.
-You acknowledge that you have not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of us which is not set out in these terms and that you shall have no claim for innocent or negligent misrepresentation or negligent misstatement based on any statement in this Agreement.
+You acknowledge that you have not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of us which is not set out in these terms and that you shall have no claim for innocent or negligent misrepresentation or negligent misstatement based on any statement in these terms.

 2. INFORMATION ABOUT US AND HOW TO CONTACT US

 2.1 Who we are.
 We are The Cashmere Caveman Co, Wild Kitchens Limited incorporated and registered in England and Wales with company number 10939430 whose registered office is at 5 Stratford Place, London, W1C 1AX.
 Our registered VAT number is 337640104.

 How to contact us.
 You can contact us by telephoning our customer service team on 01747 442570 or by writing to us at [email protected]